 The benefit of the ‘control panel’ is that it allows the user to explore the impact on damages of variations in the input variables – without requiring the user to understand all (or indeed any) of the calculations in the spreadsheet.
 The user can also vary the input variables without fear of making mistakes or destroying the model.
 The ‘control panel’ is very user-friendly and can be greatly welcomed by the tribunal.

 As a basic example, the ‘control panel’ might include a pull-down option for the user to select either simple or compound interest.
-If the user selects compound interest, another option is enabled, requiring the user to select the compounding period: annual, quarterly, daily.
-Another pull-down menu might ask the user to select among certain interest rates, such as the rate proposed by the claimant and the rate proposed by the respondent.
-Or, the expert could enable the user to choose among a longer list of options, including LIBOR + 1 per cent, LIBOR + 2 per cent, Prime + 1 per cent and Prime + 2 per cent.
+If the user selects compound interest, another option is enabled, requiring the user to select the compounding period (e.g., annual, quarterly or daily).
+Another pull-down menu might ask the user to select from certain interest rates, such as the rate proposed by the claimant and the rate proposed by the respondent.
+Or, the expert could enable the user to choose from a longer list of options, such as LIBOR + 1 per cent, LIBOR + 2 per cent, Prime + 1 per cent and Prime + 2 per cent.
 If the expert wants to provide the user with more flexibility, the ‘control panel’ could include a box in which the user can enter any interest rate.
 Or, the expert could enable the user to enter any interest rate within a certain range of realistic options.
 The ‘control panel’ could also enable the user to select start and end dates for the accrual of interest.

 As another basic example, if the damages calculation requires the valuation of a company using a discounted cash flow (DCF) model, the expert could design the ‘control panel’ to include pull-down options for such input variables as the valuation date, the weighted average cost of capital (WACC), the cash flow assumptions (e.g., claimant’s or respondent’s) or the growth rate.